isomerpages/moe-temasekjc/_admissions/JC1 Orientation 2026.md

 </p>
 <h3><strong><u>How Can I Prepare for Orientation?</u></strong></h3>
 <p>Please visit our Orientation Padlet <a href="https://for.edu.sg/tjcohana2026" rel="noopener nofollow" target="_blank">https://for.edu.sg/tjcohana2026</a> regularly.</p>
-<p>All relevant information pertaining to the orientation will be hosted
+<p>All relevant administrative information and schedule pertaining to the
-on the Padlet.</p>
+orientation will be hosted on the Padlet.</p>
 <h3><strong><u>Purchase of School Uniforms</u></strong></h3>
 <p>Students will be allocated timings to purchase uniforms at the following
 times/dates.
 Cash and Paynow payment options are available.</p>